What is Radial Tunnel Syndrom (RTS)?

 Radial tunnel syndrome (RTS) causes chronic pain resulting from compression of the radial nerve in the forearm.
 The radial nerve starts in the armpit and travels down the outside of the arm to the hand.
 Compression of the radial nerve may affect the ability of your muscles to move the arm, wrist, hand, and fingers.

 RTS is usually caused by compression of the radial nerve.
 This can happen anywhere along the length of the nerve, but happens most often in the radial tunnel.
-The radial tunnel is a narrow space formed by your muscles, tendons, and bones on the top and outside of the arm bone near the elbow.
+The radial tunnel is a narrow space formed by your muscles and tendons near the outside of the arm bone just below the elbow.

-Compression of the nerve can be caused by:
+Compression of the nerve can be worsened by:

 - Overuse and repetitive movements, such as gripping, bending, and pinching